geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### Task titles and descriptions

 For automatically generated tasks, the title is automatically generated using the task type plus the variety, for example "Start Tomato (Big Boy)".
-There is no description for automatically generated tasks by default.
+Automatically generated tasks are not created with a description.

-For manually generated tasks, the gardener specifies both the title and (optionally) the description.
+For manually generated tasks, the Gardener must specify the title and can also supply a description if desired.

 #### Task entity representation